Jade-ux/wunderlust_gallery/README.md

 ## Technologies Used

 - [Django](https://docs.djangoproject.com/en/3.2/)
-    - This website is built on the Django framework.
+    - This website is built on the Django framework, and is currently running version 3.1.7.
 - [HTML](https://en.wikipedia.org/wiki/HTML) - the front-end structure of this app is written in HTML
 - [CSS](https://en.wikipedia.org/wiki/CSS) - this app is styled with CSS
 - [JavaScript](https://www.javascript.com/) - used for DOM manipulation